aws-neuron/aws-neuron-sdk/docs/neuron-cc/command-line-reference.md

-# Reference Guide: Neuron Compiler CLI Options
+# Reference Guide: Neuron compiler CLI

-This document defines the command line interface to the Neuron Compiler.
-The common use case is for neuron-cc to be used from within the integrated framework (ie Tensorflow-neuron for example) and thus these options are passed from the framework to neuron-cc.
-In some cases, using neuron-cc on the command line may be desirable.
-Similarly, it is possible to supply these options to the framework as options to be passed through to the compiler.
-See the individual framework guides for the correct syntax.
+This document describes the command line interface of the Neuron compiler.
+This reference is not relevant for applications that run neuron-cc from within a machine learning framework (Tensorflow-neuron for example) since these options are passed from the framework to neuron-cc.

+Using neuron-cc on the command line may be desirable for applications that do not use a framework, or customize existing frameworks.
+It is also possible to supply CLI commands to the framework as options to be passed through to the compiler.

 The synopsis for each command shows its parameters and their usage.
 Optional parameters are shown in square brackets.
+See the individual framework guides for the correct syntax.

 ## Synopsis